 Underworld.
 When a player dies he goes to the underworld instead of starting again on main hall.
 Once in the underworld the adventurer needs to be rescued by a teammate or to have an elixir in his possession upon dying, taking one turn to exit.

-It's an independent nonprofit website, so feel free to join in and share your thoughts at will.
+This is an independent nonprofit website, so feel free to join in and share your thoughts at will.
 The site provides a forum and a blog that will hopefully be updated regularly with polls, questions and news regarding development issues, as well as off-topic matters.
 I´ll be encouraging the discussion of possible gameplay options as development progresses.